Lint eslint Found Some Errors Please Fix Them and Try Committing Again

 Using globally installed scripts is discouraged, since lint-staged may not work for someone who doesn't have it installed.

-uses execa to locate locally installed scripts.
-Then in your .lintstagedrc
+lint-staged uses execa to locate locally installed scripts.
+Then in your .lintstagedrc you can write:

 Running multiple commands in a sequence